alfarok/DynamoViewport/README.md

 ### Debugging
 `http://localhost:8088/`

-### WARNING
+### Warning
-The new Library in Dynamo 2.0 also uses CEF and is known to crash WebGL!
-I recommend using the in-canvas search to avoid this issue.
+The new Library in Dynamo 2.0 also uses CEF and can be known to crash WebGL.
+If you run into this issue I recommend using the in-canvas search to avoid the crash.
+It appears to occur more frequently while using a VM.